Turkey Devonshire Sandwich: Easy Copycat Recipe for Pittsburgh’s Famous Open-Faced Sandwich

 Instructions

-• Add 1 cup of chicken broth and 1 cup of milk.
-Stir until the sauce thickens.
+• Add the chicken broth and milk and stir until the sauce thickens.

-• Remove the pan from the heat.
-Stir occasionally as you assemble the sandwich to keep a skin from forming on the top of the sauce.
+• Remove from the heat and stir occasionally as you assemble the sandwiches to prevent a skin from forming on top of the sauce.

 Notes